Australian Cattle Dog | |

 When the dog is attentive or moving, the tail may be raised, but it should never curl over the back.
 Instead, it is carried with a very slight upward curve.
 When the dog is at work, the tail is often seen in a lowered position, displaying the breed’s intense focus and purpose.

-The Australian Cattle Dog, often recognized for its remarkable herding instincts, intelligence, and energy, is a loyal and hard-working breed.
+The Australian Cattle Dog, often recognized for its remarkable herding instincts, intelligence, and energy, is a loyal and hardworking purebred.
 As with any dog breed, there are several factors which potential owners should consider before bringing one of these dogs home.
-From understanding its unique personality to catering to its health needs, being prepared will only enhance your experience with this wonderful breed.
+From understanding its unique personality to catering to its health needs, being prepared will only enhance the experience with this wonderful breed.

-Lifespan: On average, the Australian Cattle Dog has a life expectancy of 12 to 16 years.
-Proper care, nutrition, and regular vet visits can help to ensure your Cattle Dog lives a long, healthy life.
+Lifespan: On average, the Australian Cattle Dog has a lifespan of 12 to 16 years.
+Proper care, nutrition, and regular vet visits can help to ensure it will live a long and healthy life.

 The Australian Cattle Dog is an incredibly dynamic breed, both in terms of intelligence and temperament.
 Known for its courage, determination, and natural herding instincts, this breed has won the admiration of many dog enthusiasts worldwide.